West Bengal: Education

 universal among the 6 to 14-year age group then drops to 70% with the 15 to 17-year age group.
 There is a gender disparity in school attendance in the 6 to 14-year age group, more girls than boys are attending school.

 In Bengal, 71% of women aged 15–49 years and 81% of men aged 15–49 years are literate.
 Only 14% of women aged 15–49 years in West Bengal have completed 12 or more years of schooling, compared with 22% of men.
 22% of women and 14% of men aged 15–49 years have never attended school.

-Some of the notable schools in the city are: Ramakrishna Mission Narendrapur, Baranagore Ramakrishna Mission, Sister Nivedita Girls' School, Hindu School, Hare School, La Martiniere Calcutta, Calcutta Boys' School, St. James' School (Kolkata), South Point School, Techno India Group Public School, St. Xavier's Collegiate School, and Loreto House, Loreto Convent, Pearl Rosary School are some of which rank amongst the best schools in the country.
+Some of the notable schools in the city are: Ramakrishna Mission Narendrapur, Baranagore Ramakrishna Mission, Sister Nivedita Girls' School, Hindu School, Hare School, La Martiniere Calcutta, Calcutta Boys' School, St. James' School (Kolkata), South Point School, Techno India Group Public School, St. Xavier's Collegiate School, and Loreto House, Loreto Convent, Pearl Rosary School are some of which rank among the best schools in the country.
 Many of the schools in Kolkata and Darjeeling are colonial-era establishments housed in buildings that are exemplars of neo-classical architecture.
 Darjeeling's schools include: St. Paul's, St. Joseph's North Point, Goethals Memorial School, and Dow Hill in Kurseong.

 West Bengal has eighteen universities.
 Kolkata has played a pioneering role in the development of the modern education system in India.
 It was the gateway to the revolution of European education during the British Raj.
 Sir William Jones established the Asiatic Society in 1794 to promote oriental studies.
 People such as Ram Mohan Roy, David Hare, Ishwar Chandra Vidyasagar, Alexander Duff and William Carey played leading roles in setting up modern schools and colleges in the city.

 The University of Calcutta, the oldest and one of the most prestigious public universities in India, has 136 affiliated colleges.
 Fort William College was established in 1810.
 The Hindu College was established in 1817.
 The Lady Brabourne College was established in 1939.
 The Scottish Church College, the oldest Christian liberal arts college in South Asia, started in 1830.
 The Vidyasagar College was established in 1872 and was the first purely Indian-run private college in India.
 In 1855 the Hindu College was renamed the Presidency College.
 The state government granted it university status in 2010 and it was renamed Presidency University.
 Kazi Nazrul University was established in 2012.
 The University of Calcutta and Jadavpur University are prestigious technical universities.
 Visva-Bharati University at Santiniketan is a central university and an institution of national importance.